Page last updated:

 ws.cf.example.com, to be used for WebSockets.
 This hostname should resolve to the new load balancer interface.

 Note: Regardless of your IaaS and configuration, you must configure your load balancer to send the X-Forwarded-For and X-Forwarded-Proto headers for non-WebSocket HTTP requests on ports 80 and 443.
-See the Securing Traffic into Cloud Foundry topic for more information.
+For more information, see Securing Traffic into CF.

 By default, the CF release manifest assigns port 4443 for TCP/WebSocket communications.
 If you have configured your load balancer to use a port other than 4443 for TCP/WebSocket traffic, you must edit your CF manifest to set the value of